 A copy of this preliminary prospectus has been filed with the securities regulatory authorities in each of the provinces of Canada other than Québec but has not yet become final for the purpose of the sale of securities.
 Information contained in this preliminary prospectus may not be complete and may have to be amended.
 The securities may not be sold until a receipt for the prospectus is obtained from the securities regulatory authorities.
+This prospectus has been filed under procedures in each of the provinces of Canada other than Québec that permit certain information about these securities to be determined after the prospectus has become final and that permit the omission of that information from this prospectus.
+The procedures require the delivery to purchasers of a supplemented PREP prospectus containing the omitted information within a specified period of time after agreeing to purchase any of these securities.
+All disclosure contained in a supplemented PREP prospectus that is not contained in the base PREP prospectus will be incorporated by reference into the base PREP prospectus as of the date of the supplemented PREP prospectus.

 This prospectus constitutes a public offering of these securities only in those jurisdictions where they may be lawfully offered for sale and therein only by persons permitted to sell such securities.
 No securities regulatory authority has expressed an opinion about these securities and it is an offence to claim otherwise.
 Vuzix Corporation has filed a registration statement on Form S-1 with the United States Securities and Exchange Commission under the United States Securities Act of 1933, as amended, with respect to these securities.
-See "Plan of Distribution" PRELIMINARY PROSPECTUS
+See "Plan of Distribution".